plandes/deepnlp/README.md

 The usage of this library is explained in terms of the examples:

-* The [Clickbate Text Classification] is the best example to start with because the only code
+* The [Clickbate Text Classification] is the best example to start with because the only code consists of is the corpus reader and a module to remove sentence chunking (corpus are newline delimited headlines).
+Also see the [Jupyter clickbate classification notebook].

 * The [Movie Review Sentiment] trained and tested on the [Stanford movie review] and [Cornell sentiment polarity] data sets, which assigns a positive or negative score to a natural language movie review by critics.
-Also see the [Jupyter movie notebook].
+Also see the [Jupyter movie sentiment notebook].

 * The [Named Entity Recognizer] trained and tested on the [CoNLL 2003 data set] to label named entities on natural language text.
 Also see the [Jupyter NER